darklang/docs/docs/contributing/porting-the-dark-backend.md

 ### Tasks

-For functions that perform IO, you'll need to use the `taskv` "computational expression".
-A "computational expression" is a special F# language feature for dealing writing abstractions with a nice syntax.
+For functions that perform IO, you'll need to use the `taskv` "computation expression".
+A "computation expression" is a special F# language feature for writing abstractions with a nice syntax.
 The `taskv` CE allows using TaskOrValues easily, and can best be illustrated with an example:

 ```ocaml